hypfvieh/dbus-java/README.md

 ##### Changes by others:
   - Thanks to [thjomnx](https://github.com/thjomnx) for support of PropertiesChanged signal class
   - Thanks to [RafalSumislawski](https://github.com/RafalSumislawski) for support of org.freedesktop.DBus.ObjectManager
-  - Thanks to [lbeuster](https://github.com/lbeuster) for improvments and Mac support
+  - Thanks to [lbeuster](https://github.com/lbeuster) for improvements and Mac support
+  - Thanks to [littlefreaky](https://github.com/littlefreaky) for various bug fixes and charset issue fixes
+  - Thanks to [michivi](https://github.com/michivi) for adding support of dbus-machine-id file on different locations
+  - Thanks to [sshort](https://github.com/sshort) for fixing some issues in old CreateInterface tool
+  - Thanks to [rm5248](https://github.com/rm5248) for fixing issues with Lists containing Lists and adding support of handling various signals on DBus